-SUMMARY OF REMUNERATION IN FISCAL YEAR 2015 AND 2014
+SUMMARY OF REMUNERATION IN FISCAL YEAR 2016 AND 2015

-On December 31, 2015, the Board of Directors comprised 9 members (December 31, 2014: also 9 Board members).
-For fiscal year 2015 and 2014, covering the period between January 1 and December 31, the remuneration for the members of the Board of Directors is shown in the table below.
-The remuneration difference compared to the previous year is mainly due to the increased remuneration for the Chairman and the Board members as explained above.
+On December 31, 2016, the Board of Directors comprised 9 members (December 31, 2015: also 9 Board members).
+For fiscal years 2016 and 2015, covering the period between January 1 and December 31, the remuneration for the members of the Board of Directors is shown in the table on the opposite page.
+The remuneration difference compared to the previous year is mainly due to the split of the previously combined Nomination and Remuneration Committee into two separate Committees and the composition of the Committees.